RoundofThree/challenge-004-nginx-source/readme.txt

 ./configure --with-cc-opt='-Wno-cheri-provenance -Xclang -cheri-bounds=subobject-safe' --without-http_geo_module --with-http_ssl_module --with-pcre --with-compat --with-mail --with-http_v2_module
 make -j4

+For development purposes, point the hardcoded paths to /tmp/nginx and create the /tmp/nginx directory, so that we don't need to use `sudo` to start Nginx processes, by adding:

+--error-log-path=/tmp/nginx/error.log --http-log-path=/tmp/nginx/access.log --pid-path=/tmp/nginx/nginx.pid

 * Run the CPV trigger tests

-sudo make install
+Assuming the hardcoded paths were changed to /tmp/nginx as illustrated above, we don't need to `make install` nor use `sudo` to start Nginx.

-sudo mkdir /tmp/cores
+mkdir /tmp/cores
+mkdir /tmp/nginx
-sudo python3 test.py <cp_folder> <request.txt>
+python3 test.py <cp_folder> <request.txt>

 For example,
-sudo python3 test.py cp1 request.txt
+python3 test.py cp1 request.txt

 To generate coredumps in CheriBSD, you need to set up your box like this:

-sudo sysctl kern.sugid_coredump=1
-sudo sysctl kern.corefile=%N.%P.core
-ulimit -c unlimited
+sudo sysctl kern.sugid_coredump=1 (if you used `sudo` to start Nginx or the test.py script) sudo sysctl kern.corefile=%N.%P.core ulimit -c unlimited